Dozens of Chinese companies added to U.S. blacklist in latest Beijing rebuke

 Two dozen other companies, government institutions and commercial organizations were added for supporting procurement of items for use by the Chinese military, the department said in another statement.

-The blacklisted companies focus on artificial intelligence and facial recognition, markets that U.S. chip companies such as Nvidia Corp (NVDA.O) and Intel Corp (INTC.O) have been heavily investing in.
+The blacklisted companies focus on artificial intelligence and facial recognition, markets that U.S. chip companies such as Nvidia Corp and Intel Corp have been heavily investing in.

-Among the companies named is NetPosa (300367.SZ), one of China’s most famous AI companies, whose facial recognition subsidiary is linked to the surveillance of Muslims.
+Among the companies named is NetPosa, one of China’s most famous AI companies, whose facial recognition subsidiary is linked to the surveillance of Muslims.

 Qihoo360, a major cybersecurity firm taken private and delisted from the Nasdaq in 2015, recently made headlines for claiming it had found evidence that CIA hacking tools were used to target the Chinese aviation sector.